-Our roastery is open to the public every Sunday from 10 a.m. to 4 p.m., offering a takeaway menu of filter coffee, freshly roasted coffee, and brewing gear.
+Our roastery is open to the public every Saturday and Sunday from 9 a.m. to 3 p.m., offering a takeaway menu of espresso drinks, filter and iced coffees, a complete selection of our freshly roasted offerings, growlers of cold brew concentrate, and home brewing gear.
 You’ll find more information on our hours of operation here.

 How do you ship and fulfill orders?
 When should I expect my coffee to arrive?

 We roast coffee five days a week, Sunday through Thursday.
-On Monday through Thursday, coffee orders are collected at 5 a.m.
-ET and roasted and shipped the same day.
-Orders placed after 5 a.m. on Thursday and before 5 a.m. on Sunday are roasted on Sunday and shipped on Monday.
+Monday through Thursday, coffee orders are collected at 12 a.m.
+ET, roasted that day, and shipped the day after roasting.
+Orders placed after 12 a.m. on Thursday and before 12 a.m. on Sunday are roasted on Sunday and shipped on Monday.

 At checkout, you’ll see a handful of shipping options.
 We’re delighted to provide FedEx 2-day shipping for orders at a subsidized rate of $7 per shipment.
 We recommend that option for the most reliable service.

 All orders of $55 or more ship for free.